chocolatey/boxstarter/CONTRIBUTING.md

 ### Set Up Your Environment

-* Visual Studio 2010+ is recommended for code contributions.
+* If you are working with C# code then Visual Studio 2010+ is recommended for code contributions.
+Otherwise [Visual Studio Code](https://www.chocolatey.org/packages/vscode) with the [PowerShell extension](https://www.chocolatey.org/packages/vscode-powershell) is recommended.
 * For git specific information:
     1. Create a fork of chocolatey/boxstarter under your GitHub account.
 See [forks](https://help.github.com/articles/working-with-forks/) for more information.
     1. [Clone your fork](https://help.github.com/articles/cloning-a-repository/) locally.